-I’m calling this class Episcopal 101.
-We will be roughly following the book Your Faith Your Life: An Invitation to the Episcopal Church, and there will be a total of six classes.
+Episcopal 101 will be roughly following the book Your Faith Your Life: An Invitation to the Episcopal Church, and there will be a total of six classes.
 The class may appeal to you for a variety of reasons, and it will be open to anyone regardless of their membership status or the reason they would like to attend.
 One purpose of this class is to prepare people for confirmation or reception to the Episcopal Church.
 If you are serious about exploring a commitment to the Episcopal Church this is the perfect place to start.
 I will even give you a copy of the book to show that we are invested in your spiritual discernment in this Church.
 If you are curious about the Episcopal Church and are not sure if you want to make a commitment then this class is for you too.
 Though confirmation is an option it is by no means expected if you are not ready for that jump.
 If you are a life-long Episcopalian and want to touch up on your Church History, Liturgy or Church polity then this class is for you too.
 You are welcome to come to every class or pick a couple that interest you.
 However, if you are planning to be confirmed we ask that you plan on attending all of the classes.
 The books are available in the Church Office at no cost if you are seeking confirmation or for fifteen dollars ($15) if you have already been confirmed.

-May 1: Introduction and Scripture
+Week 1: Introduction and Scripture

-May 8: Church History
+Week 2: Church History

-May 15: Liturgy and Sacraments
+Week 3: Liturgy and Sacraments

-May 22: Church Organization and Polity
+Week 4: Church Organization and Polity